 Another popular size that many users love is 15 inches.
 They’re considerably large for your accounting software.
 And these notebooks are heavier when compared with 13-inches.
 Our recommendation?
 Look for your needs and decide!

 Touch Screen for Smart Accounting

 If you’re up for Excel or Word only, don’t bother even thinking about a touch screen.
-But if you want to pursue smart accounting on-the-go, having a laptop with a touch screen will surely do miracles.
+But if you want to pursue drawing or smart accounting on the go, having a laptop with a touch screen will surely do miracles.

 We’re living in the age of touch screens.
 Taking notes on such a screen is really satisfying without a doubt.
 It makes things fast and smooth.
 But it would be useless if you don’t use the feature often.

 In today’s world, where you can get ample random access memory in your laptop, you shouldn’t skip it.
 We recommend getting at least 8GB of RAM to take classes and finish assignments on the go.

 And if you want something more powerful, opt for 16 GB RAM that will outperform in most cases and you can use the same laptop for multiple usages like in the case of Data Science and Machine learning.
 And yes, you can always upgrade your RAM after you get your buddy.
 So, don’t worry if you have little budget for that.

 We want to enlist the RAM here because it’s an essential factor for multitasking and hassle-free work.
 It would be best if you considered it because some laptops nowadays offer permanently installed memory.
 And you should avoid them if you want to upgrade your RAM later.

 It’s not just about how much data you can save for your use.
 Instead, it’s also about the speed.
 Why?
 It’s because insufficient storage may cause your system to start and work slow.
 Go for more storage space than you need in a laptop for accountants.